 Figure 18.
 Prepare the waterproof cover

-- If you do not have an waterproof cover, you can use any heavy piece of plastic, such as a gallon size Ziplock® bag.
+- If you don’t have an waterproof cover, you can use any heavy piece of plastic, such as a gallon size Ziplock® bag.
 Tape it over the bandage.
 Use paper tape as that will not loosen if it gets wet.

 - You must change the bandage if it gets wet.

-- Do not drain more than 1,000 mL (1 liter) at a time from your pleural space unless instructed by your doctor.
+- Do not drain more than 1,000 mL at a time from your pleural space unless instructed by your doctor.

 - Do not use sharp objects around your catheter.

 - Only insert the drainage line into the catheter.
 Other items are likely to damage the valve.